 George starts his story as a boy in 1735 when he was on his father's ship the Nowark, flagship of Sir George Walton.
 Sir George appears to have taken quite a shine to this young 12 year old and takes him on many of his visits in the Portsmouth area.

 In 1737, aged about 15, George Marsh was made an apprentice to Mr Charles Middleton, a Petty Officer in Chatham Dockyard.
 George spent 6 years learning all about the construction and maintenance of large navy ships.

 In 1745 George managed to make a good step up the ladder by securing a job as a clerk with Commissioner Whorwood at Deptford.
 This was very quickly followed by a job with Mr Clevland Clerk of the Acts of the Navy.
 George was employed in collecting and making a calculation of the expense of Queen Ann's War with Spain.
 He completed this in four months to everyone's satisfaction and as a result was then made an 'Extra Clerk' to Captain Richard Haddock, Comptroller of the Navy, in his office for bills and accounts.

-Just as George was starting to meet all the right people there was a general downturn.
-His job as a clerk came to an end but after some perseverance he managed to get a job measuring and scaling timber being bought by the navy for use in shipbuilding.
+Unfortunately, just as George was starting to meet all the right people, there was a general downturn.
+His job as a clerk came to an end but after some perseverance, he managed to get a job measuring and scaling timber being bought by the navy for use in shipbuilding.
 He did this for a few years until 1750 when he again managed to get a job as a Clerk, this time in the office for bills and accounts working for Savage Mostyn the Comptroller of the Navy.